What’s the difference between a technical analysis and a fundamental analysis?

 Purpose of Fundamental Analysis

 Fundamental analysis is commonly used by long-term investors who are interested in the value of an asset over time.
 It helps investors determine whether a stock is trading above or below its true value and make decisions based on long-term growth prospects.
+An investor might hold a stock for years, confident in its potential based on thorough fundamental analysis.

 Advantages of Fundamental Analysis